PAPLUS®

 https://paplus.jp/recycle/

-■ Disclosure of the process of recovery and recycling from production
+■Disclosure of the process of recovery and reproduction from production

 Click here for the traceability page of the plastic-free tumbler "Surfrider Foundation Collaboration Model"